|Product name||Contract length||Minutes||Texts||Data||Monthly cost|

 Money services are provided at no cost to you, but we may receive a commission from the companies we refer you to.

-As the name implies, a SIM-only deal provides you with just the SIM card of your chosen provider.
-You don’t need to add a handset to the deal.
-Of course, you need a phone to use a SIM card with.
-If you don’t already have a phone that you want to use, you might be better off with a pay monthly deal rather than forking out for a new handset upfront.
+A SIM-only deal is something that provides you with just the SIM card of your chosen provider.
+The deals come without a handset - as you are just paying for the use of data, phone calls and the like.
+It goes without saying that you need a phone to use a SIM card with, so If you don’t already have a handset that you want to use, then it is likely that you are better off with a pay monthly deal rather than spending money on a new handset up front.

-There are several types of SIM-only deals available from a wide range of suppliers.
-Here’s a quick breakdown to help dispel any confusion:
+There are a number of SIM-only deals available from a wide range of suppliers.
+Here’s a quick breakdown of the different options available to help dispel any confusion:

-Pay monthly SIMs work similarly to pay monthly phone deals, except without the cost of the handset.
-Most pay monthly SIMs are also eligible for the same perks as pay monthly phone customers, such as entertainment packages, free roaming and inclusive minutes.
+A pay monthly SIM works similarly to pay monthly phone deals.
+They are usually cheaper, however, as they don’t come with the added cost of a handset.
+Most pay monthly SIMs are also eligible for the same perks as pay monthly phone customers.
+This is worth taking into consideration as these perks are usually enticing, such as bigger data bundles, entertainment packages, free roaming and inclusive minutes.

-Pay monthly SIMs will require you to enter into a contract with your provider, usually 12 months or 30 days in length.
+Pay monthly SIMs will require you to enter into a contract with your provider.
+These contracts are usually lower than the standard 24-month phone contracts (with handsets).
+They are usually 12 months or 30 days in length.
 As with pay monthly phone deals, your fees may be adjusted each year for inflation, so be sure to check this before moving forward.

-A pay as you go SIM needs to be topped up with credit.
-Usually you can do this in £10 increments: £10, £20 and so on.
-You can also add on packs that last around 30 days and give your data an added boost at a discounted cost.
+A pay as you go (PAYG) SIM needs to be topped up with credit.
+When you purchase one of these SIMs there is usually a denomination of money on there, then you can ‘top up’ in increments:: £10, £20 and so on.
+You can also add on packs to your PAYG SIM that last around 30 days and give your data an added boost at a discounted cost.

 Any SIM card can be an unlimited data SIM.
 This means there is no limit on your calls, texts and mobile broadband.
 It’s increasingly common for plans to offer unlimited calls and texts as standard (with the exception of the most affordably priced value plans).
 So for the most part, unlimited data SIMs will highlight their broadband data.
-Unlimited SIMs may still use fair use policies and traffic management.
+Unlimited SIMs may still use fair use policies and traffic management, so we wouldn’t buy one of these expecting that you can just use your phone solely as a hotspot for home internet use and the like.

 Networks generally offer similar figures when it comes to data allowance, so what you ought to look for are the handy extras like free roaming and customer perks that mean you’re getting more value for your money.